flaviumarinescu/horus/README.md

 # Gather data from yfinance, analyse data, add technical analysis & plot

 Can be integrated with any provider by modifying base.py -> stock_data().
+Since data is gathered using yfinance, Ticker input must be in yahoo finance style : eurusd=x, eth-usd, gc=f ...

 Running example :